MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-After the Sales Order Agent is activated, it monitors the designated mailbox for incoming customer emails about item inquiries.
+This article explains how to work with the Sales Order Agent, which automates sales order creation from customer requests.
+The Sales Order Agent monitors the designated mailbox for incoming customer emails about item inquiries.
 When it identifies a potential request, it starts converting the request to an order.
-Some steps require your intervention.
-Learn more in [Understand the process flow](sales-order-agent.md#process-flow).
+Some steps require your intervention, such as reviewing email correspondence and providing assistance to the agent.

+Learn more about Sales Order Agent process in [ales Order Agent overview](sales-order-agent.md#process-flow).

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]